vmarquesdev/vmarquesdev.github.io/src/pages/projects/04-enkla-ecommerce/index.md

 stacks: Ruby, ReactJS, Redis, Docker, AWS
 ---

-- E-Commerce para venda de livros online.
+- E-Commerce for online book sales.
-- Integração de pagamentos com PagSeguro.
+- Integration with payment gateways.
-- Sistema de gestão de compras e gestão de usuários.
+- System of management purchases and management of users.
-- Sistema de gestão de conteúdo para as informações de todo o site.
+- Content management system for information throughout the site.
-- APIS que fornecem dados para o aplicativo Android e IOS.
+- APIS that provide data for the Android and IOS application.
-- API para rede social sobre livros para o aplicativo Android e IOS.
+- This website has a social club reading club, an API has been developed that provides the social network data for the android and iOS applications